 But in a forum that’s meant to provide a safe place for parents of children with Autism to openly exchange information, discuss issues and share opinions, I found this persons method of response both confronting and out-of-place.

-One of the aspects of this person’s response method I found particularly disturbing was that although I have two degrees, this person continually addressed me as if I, as both a parent and a mother, held no intellectual capacity what so ever.
+One of the aspects of this person’s response method, which I found particularly disturbing, was that although I am reasonably intelligent, this person continually addressed me as if I, as both a parent and a mother, held no intellectual capacity what so ever.

 I found this to be a highly unusual response approach.
 Especially considering that these responses were meant to have been coming from another parent.

-As such, we speak from our hearts and not as untouchable academics with text-book answers for everything (no matter how out of date that text-book may be).
+As such, we speak from our hearts and not as untouchable academics with text-book answers for everything (no matter how out of date those text-books may be).

 Which is why I find that on the whole, most parents in these forums do as I do whenever they are confronted by an issue that they either do not agree with or do not understand.

-They withhold criticism and accept that whatever the topic or the opinions expressed, (no matter how much you might disagree with them), they are still the valid views and experiences of another parent struggling to find peace within whatever given situation they may be dealing with.
+They withhold criticism and accept that whatever the topic or the opinions expressed, (no matter how much you might disagree with them), they are still the valid views and experiences of another parent struggling to find peace within whatever given situation they are in.

 As such they are treated with respect and dignity.